 So, we buy whole animal and plant-based foods and do almost all of the processing (i.e. cooking) within our kitchen.
-That said, we do buy quality condiments versus making them from scratch, and allow the dessert to feature in the weekend.
+That said, we do buy quality condiments versus making them from scratch, and allow a processed dessert to feature in the weekend.
 Of course, minimally manipulated things like tea, coffee, and dark chocolate feature too.

 4 Minimise Processed Carbs

-When we do buy packaged foods, we try our best to avoid foods containing grain-based flours and specifically gluten.
+When we do buy packaged foods, we try our best to avoid foods containing corn, grain-based flours and specifically gluten.
 As wheat and other grain flours are used almost universally across processed foods due to its texture, cheapness, filler properties and shelf stability, we have to make the odd concession to our rule – for convenience purposes.

 As all carbs convert to glucose (blood sugar), we manage our overall carb consumption to 10-15% of our total calories.
 Added sugar adds no nutritional value, and the sheer volume within a standard western diet significantly contributes to blood sugar dis-regulation and the eventual issues with insulin and Diabetes.

 By following 1-4 above, the insatiable need to snack and eat frequently diminishes.
 Each meal is more deeply satisfying due to the density of nutrition, including human appropriate proteins and fats.
 As a big foodie, it’s bordering on miraculous to witness a lack of cravings for your next meal!